Pangolins need stricter protection in Ghana

 These are the African white-bellied, Giant ground and Black-bellied pangolins.

-Sadly, the Ghana News Agency (GNA) gathered that their meat is a delicacy for many especially the most prominent people including; chiefs, elders, some senior security officials and some government officials in the country.
+There is no ready information to describe the taste of the pangolin but in some parts of the world the meat is a delicacy for many.
+Indeed, elsewhere, people consume it to indicate how wealthy or privileged they are in their societies.

-A quick scan through bush meat markets in the country especially one of the biggest, the Anyinam market located along the Accra-Kumasi Road showed that the prices of pangolins depend on their sizes, ranging from GHC 100 to GHC 250.
+A quick scan through bush meat markets in the country, especially one of the biggest, the Anyinam Market, located along the Accra-Kumasi Road showed that the prices of pangolins depend on their sizes - ranging from GH¢100 to GH¢250.

-GNA also gathered that foreigners who are aware of how endangered the mammals are pay ransom to traders on the Ayinam market rescue and set them free.
+Often times, however, the GNA was informed that some visiting wildlife activists, aware of how endangered the mammals are, pay ransom to traders at the Anyinam Market to give them another chance to service in their natural habitat.

-Traditionally, pangolins scales and bones are used to formulate local medicines to treat ailments such as; rheumatism, waist pain, asthma, menstrual pains, stomach disorders and convulsions, according to Boakye et al., 2015.
+Traditionally, pangolins scales and bones are treated for and used in curative formulas for ailments such as rheumatism, waist pain, asthma, menstrual pains, stomach disorders and convulsions, according to Boakye et al., 2015.

-Some people also use pangolins in preparation of concoctions for spiritual protection and money rituals.
+Some people also use pangolins or their blood in concoctions for spiritual protection and money rituals.

-Madam Esi Mensima, one of the many traders of herbal artifacts at the Timber Market in Accra told GNA that because pangolins parts are in high demand, they are very expensive.
+Madam Esi Mensima, one of the many traders of herbal products at the Timber Market in Accra told GNA that because pangolins parts are in high demand, they are very expensive.

 “The heart and a half kilogramme of the scales might cost between GH¢150 and GH¢500, depending on where you buy it from in Accra,” she said.